telerik/maui-docs/controls/pdfviewer/fonts.md

 }
 ```

-**3**: Embed the font through the `RegisterFont` method, here you need to use the above mentioned `ReadAllBytes` method to read the font data and return it as a byte array:
+**3**: Embed the font through the `RegisterFont` method.
+Here you need to use the `ReadAllBytes` method to read the font data and return it as a byte array:

 ```C#
 Assembly assembly = typeof(MainPage).Assembly;